mjharris95/yaku-dengue/README.md

 # Part 1: Climate attribution

-The folder 1_Climate_Attribution contains all scripts and outputs for this analysis with its own README file.
+The folder Climate_Attribution contains all scripts and outputs for this analysis with its own README file.

 # Part 2: Cyclone Yaku and dengue